 What we do on the farm has consequences for our ability to treat human disease and vice versa.
-If we create resistance to important antimicrobials, over the counter access would cease to be of any use, and our ability to treat infections in our animals, ourselves and families would be lost.
+If we create resistance to important antimicrobials, over-the-counter access would cease to be of any use, and our ability to treat infections in our animals, ourselves, and families would be lost.
 Veterinarians, along with diagnostic laboratories, are best equipped with the expertise to advise producers and provide oversight of these critical drugs.

 What is your advice for small-scale livestock farmers?
 How can they prepare for the new restrictions?

 My advice is to try to establish a relationship with a veterinarian if they have not done so already.
 This can be challenging in many rural areas of the state where large animal veterinarians may be in short supply.
-There are federal programs that help encourage veterinary students to choose large animal practice, but that program is in need of expansion.
+There are federal programs that help encourage veterinary students to choose a large animal practice, but that program is in need of expansion.

-Producers should be aware that these increased restrictions on antibiotics do not mean that anytime an animal gets sick you will need to have a vet out.
+Producers should be aware that these increased restrictions on antibiotics do not mean that anytime an animal gets sick it will need to have a vet out.
 However, if you have established a relationship with a vet that knows you and your farm, they may be willing to write you prescriptions and provide standing orders should an animal get sick and need treatment.

 Reaching out to your local Extension agents is a great way to access advice on how to locate veterinary services.
-While accessing veterinary services can come at a considerable expense, we have found that in the long run our farm has increased profitability because of it.
+While accessing veterinary services can come at a considerable expense, we have found that in the long run, our farm has increased profitability because of it.
 We have increased our own knowledge base and have a larger toolbox to pull from.
-Importantly, we also have the peace of mind that we are doing the absolute best by our animals and the community we serve.
+Importantly, we also have the peace of mind that we are doing the absolute best for our animals and the community we serve.

 Learn more about the Stand Up to Superbugs project here: https://www.pewtrusts.org/en/ research-and-analysis/articles/2019/03/05/stand-upto- superbugs